spice2x/spice2x.github.io/src/spice2x/README.md

 The stream is view only.
 Touch and other input still go through the JSON API, so a companion app needs both.
 There is no authentication on the stream port - anyone who can reach it can watch the screen.

-WinXP builds have no video stream at all.
-Neither encoder is compiled in, so every endpoint returns 404.
-The JSON API's JPEG screen capture is unavailable on those builds for the same reason.

 ## Native wrapper libraries
 Spicetools provides wrapper libraries in: Arduino, C++, Dart, and Python.